open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/mass_spring_collision/mass_spring_collision.md

     variables: t, A, w
     weight: 1
     allow-blank: false
+myst:
   substitutions:
     params:
       vars:
         title: Perfect Elastic Collision of a Mass Attached to a Spring
 ---
 # {{ params.vars.title }}
 A block of mass $m_1$ slides across a frictionless surface with speed $v_1$ and collides perfectly elastically with a block $m_2$ (initially at rest).